elfeiin/Text2Canvas/README.md

 ## Acknowledgments

 * Thanks so much to StackExchange
-* Inspired by David Morgan-Marr's Piet
+* Inspired by David Morgan-Mar's Piet